sharonWU0505/Oriente-Test/README.md

 3. `cookie.txt`: the file which stores cookie (does not exist at first)
 4. `results.json`: the json file containing 1000 data in case that the command does not work

-For Linux and Mac OS:
+For Linux and OS X:
+1. Install `jq`.
+- Linux: `sudo apt-get install jq`
+- OS X: `brew install jq`
-1. Run `bash get_products.sh` in terminal.
+2. Run `bash get_products.sh` in terminal.
-2. The `products.json` is then generated in the directory you are currently in.
+3. The `products.json` is then generated in the directory you are currently in.